 Applications are reviewed by the Board of Trustees, who are responsible for selecting the WestStar class.
 Only one class is chosen each year.
 Selection is based on leadership achievements and potential to contribute to the development of the region.
 Geography and diversity are factors in the overall class selection.
 Past participants have been chosen from all occupations and levels of community and regional involvement.
 WestStar does not select on the basis of age, sex, race or religion.

-Candidates need to provide a completed and signed application.
+Candidates need to provide a completed application.
 Applications may be faxed, but the original must be on file in the WestStar office to be eligible for selection.

 If accepted for the program, a tuition fee of $700 is payable prior to the first session.
 The fee includes meals during each session, breaks, program materials and expenses.
 Participants are responsible for their own lodging and transportation.
 Two-thirds of actual participant cost is underwritten by the program sponsors.